AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-configuration.md

 ## Customer authentication configurations {#customer-authentication-configurations}

-This section generates the account page in Experience Platform user interface, where users connect Experience Platform to the accounts they have with your destination.
+This section in the destinations configuration generates the [Configure new destination](/help/destinations/ui/connect-destination.md) page in the Experience Platform user interface, where users connect Experience Platform to the accounts they have with your destination.
 Depending on which authentication option you indicate in the `authType` field, the Experience Platform page is generated for the users as follows:

 **Bearer authentication**

-Users are required to input the bearer token that they obtain from your destination.
+When you configure the bearer authentication type, users are required to input the bearer token that they obtain from your destination.

 ![UI render with bearer authentication](./assets/bearer-authentication-ui.png)

 **OAuth 2 authentication**

-Users select **[!UICONTROL Connect to destination]** to trigger the OAuth 2 authentication flow to your destination.
+Users select **[!UICONTROL Connect to destination]** to trigger the OAuth 2 authentication flow to your destination, as shown in the example below for the Twitter Tailored Audiences destination.
+For detailed information on configuring OAuth 2 authentication to your destination endpoint, read the dedicated [Destination SDK OAuth 2 authentication page](./oauth2-authentication.md).

 ![UI render with OAuth 2 authentication](./assets/oauth2-authentication-ui.png)